gaf3/hundoword/README.md

 Go to `http://192.168.72.87/test/api/v0/javascript/` and wait.
 You might want to get a sandwich.

-This uses the existing database, but puts prefixes of 'api-js-test-' before all Users, Achievements, and Programs.
-It creates/destroys these Users, Achievements, and Programs before/after every test and it's slow.
+This uses the existing database, but puts prefixes of 'api-js-test-' before all Users, Achievements, and Lessons.
+It creates/destroys these Users, Achievements, and Lessons before/after every test and it's slow.

 The reason for this is the JavaScript API supports and even encourages asynchronous usage.
 It's hard to test creates, checks, updates, deletes, in a single bank of tests if things are asynchronous.